Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-cookies.md

 second = bla;
 ```

-This will return the full cookie object, so we need to split it like so:
+This will return the complete cookie object, so we need to split it like so:

 ```js
 const username = getCookie('username');